 Table of Contents

-Writing 19 in Roman numerals involves representing 19 using the fundamental Latin symbols I and X. By using symbols used for 10 and 9, we can write 19 in Roman numerals as XIX.
+Expressing 19 in Roman numerals involves representing 19 as the combination of fundamental Latin symbols I and X. By using the symbols used for 10 and 9, we can write 19 in Roman numerals as XIX.

 Here is a simple way to split 19 using symbols like X(10) and IX(9), where 9 is formed by subtracting I(1) from X(10) → IX(10-1).